Return to Work and Easing Anxiety Around Employee Health and Safety

 - Dual Chamber Buckets

-Most commercial cleaning professionals utilize a single bucket mopping system, meaning they’re mopping floors with dirty water.
-Without clean water, the process aimed at cleaning is leaving behind potentially dangerous germs and bacteria.
-For a deeper level of clean, a dual bucket floor cleaning system separates clean and dirty water, preventing contaminated water from ever entering the cleaning process.
+Most commercial cleaning professionals utilize a single bucket mopping system, meaning they’re mopping floors with dirty solution.
+Without clean solution, the process aimed at cleaning is leaving behind potentially dangerous germs and bacteria.
+For a deeper level of clean, a dual bucket floor cleaning system separates clean and dirty solution, preventing contaminated solution from ever entering the cleaning process.

 - SmartColor™ Cleaning Technology